neominnthu/laravel-modules/README.md

 	"dependency_versions": { "Blog": ">=1.0.0" }
 }
 ```

+Run `php artisan module:doctor` to check for missing, disabled, or version-incompatible dependencies.
+The output will show dependency chains, cycles, and version constraint failures, with actionable paths for debugging.

 When enabling or validating modules, the manager will check that all required dependency versions are satisfied.
 If a dependency does not meet the constraint, an error will be thrown.